dml-cth/deep-machine-learning/Instructions/00_installing_docker.md

 For working locally with your CPU:
 * Linux / Mac, or Windows 10 Pro host environment (Note: Windows 10 Home is not included)
 * Docker
-On Windows, Powershell is advised as a convenient CLI environment: https://docs.microsoft.com/en-us/powershell/
+On Windows, Powershell (but not Powershell ISE!) is advised as a convenient CLI environment: https://docs.microsoft.com/en-us/powershell/

 For working locally with your GPU: